 Pick your best testimonials and reviews, design them into readable bites, and craft catchy captions to go with them.

-You want to post tons of visuals on social media, but first, you need to know which visuals work and which don’t.
+So, you want to post tons of visuals on social media.
+But first, you need to know which visuals work and which don’t.

-To find out, dig up visual trends on social media platforms and Google search.
+Dig up visual trends on social media platforms and Google search to find out.

 - Visit Pinterest’s Most Repinned Page.
 This page shows you the pins users love.

 - Search using the most popular hashtags on Instagram.
-For instance, #love is the most popular hashtag on Instagram with over a billion posts.
-Go through the posts with this hashtag and take note of the ones with high engagement.
+For instance, #love is one of the most popular hashtags on Instagram, with over 2 billion posts.
+So, go through the posts with this hashtag and note the ones with high engagement.

 - Do a Google search for popular image trends.
-You can browse through top-ranking sites to learn about image trends.
-Like the ones in this guide from Canva.
+You can browse top-ranking sites to learn about image trends, like the ones in this guide from Canva.

-A surefire and fast way to grow your audience and gain tons of engagement is through running social media contests.
+A surefire and fast way to grow your audience and gain tons of engagement is through running social media competitions.

 Here are three that work:

 - Like, comment, and share to join.
-Users like your post and share it with their friends to enter your contest.
+Users like your post and share it with friends to enter your competition.

 - Tag a friend.
 The more friends your audience tags, the more entries they get.